Victor Schœlcher: Later career

 In 1875, Schœlcher became a member of the Societé pour l'amélioration du sort de la femme ("Society for the improvement of women's condition"), and in July 1876 he renewed his proposal for the abolition of capital punishment.
 In 1882 he co-founded, with Gaston Gerville-Réache, the newspaper Le Moniteur des Colonies.
 Schœlcher published his last work in 1889, a biography of Haitian revolutionary leader Toussaint Louverture (Vie de Toussaint Louverture).
 He died on 25 December 1893 in his house in Houilles, near Paris, aged 89.

 Legacy

 Having never married or left issue, in his will Schœlcher distributed his money and donated his collection to Guadeloupe, which is now housed at the Schœlcher Museum (Musée Schœlcher) in Pointe-à-Pitre.
 First buried in the Père Lachaise Cemetery, his remains were transferred on 20 May 1949 to the Panthéon on the initiative of Senator Gaston Monnerville from Guiana.
 Schœlcher had wanted to be buried with his father Marc, who was therefore also interred in the Panthéon.
 The ashes of Félix Éboué, the first black person to be buried in the Panthéon, were transferred at the same time.
-In 1981, the newly elected President François Mitterrand placed a rose at Schœlcher's tomb in the Panthéon as part of his inauguration ceremony.
+In 1981, the newly elected President François Mitterrand placed a rose at Schœlcher's tomb in the Panthéon on the day of his inauguration ceremony.